kennethlynne/angular-localstorage/README.md

 angular-localstorage
 ====================

-Yet another local storage service for Angular
+Yet another local storage service for Angular.
+This service abstracts local storage, and lets the user handle data in collections rather than plain key value.
+This enforces proper namespacing.
+It handles serialization and deserialization of objects.

+TODO:
+* Expand readme
-TODO: Expand readme and set up demo page using GitHub pages
+* Set up demo page using GitHub pages
+* Implement fallback to cookies if browser does not support local storage

 Example use: